 - Conducts a system architecture evaluation and collaborates with project management and IT development teams to improve the architecture.

-- Evaluates project constraints to find alternatives, alleviate risks, and performs process re-engineering if required.
+- Evaluates project constraints to find alternatives, alleviate risks, and perform process re-engineering if required.

-- Updates stakeholders on the status of product development processes and budget.
+- Updates stakeholders on the status of product development processes and budgets.